jpe442/dodateweb/README.md

 DoDate renders only one page after logging in, but this single page leverages pop-out hidden menu components to extend the workspace without redirecting or fully rerending during primary workflow.

 #### Do...
-- *The Left Menu Drawer* pops open and extends to the right as the cursor hovers over the slim hidden HTML element running up the left side of the *Workweek Calendar*.
+- The *Left Menu Drawer* pops open and extends to the right as the cursor hovers over the slim hidden HTML element running up the left side of the *Workweek Calendar*.

 - Clicking the Material **+** floating action button at the top of the left menu drawer calls up the *Create New Todo* Material dialog form to create a new unscheduled todo.

-- All unscheduled todos are first rendered in the *The Left Menu Drawer* component below the **+** button.
+- All unscheduled todos are first rendered in the *Left Menu Drawer* component below the **+** button.

 #### Doing...
 - From the left pop-out menu drawer unscheduled todos are distributed across the Monday-Friday *Workweek Calendar* by dragging and dropping them in the desired time slot(s).